Official: EU agency to confirm AstraZeneca blood clot link

 AstraZeneca did not immediately respond to a request for comment.

+In Geneva, the World Health Organization said its experts were also evaluating a possible link between the AstraZeneca vaccine and rare blood clots — and that it might have a “fresh, conclusive assessment” before Thursday.

-Last month, more than a dozen countries, including Germany, suspended their use of AstraZeneca over the blood clot issue.
+In March, more than a dozen countries, including Germany, suspended their use of AstraZeneca over the blood clot issue.
 Most EU nations restarted on March 19 — some with age restrictions — after the EMA said the benefits of the vaccine outweighed the risks of not inoculating people against COVID-19.
-At the time, the EMA recommended the vaccine’s leaflet be updated to tell people about the rare clots.
+At the time, the EMA recommended the vaccine’s leaflet be updated with information about the rare clots.

 Any further doubts about the AstraZeneca vaccine would be a setback for the shot, which is critical to Europe’s immunization campaign and a linchpin in the global strategy to get vaccines to poorer countries.
-The AstraZeneca vaccine is cheaper and easier to use than rival vaccines from Pfizer and Moderna and has been approved for use in over 50 countries and groups, including by the 27-nation EU and the World Health Organization.
+The AstraZeneca vaccine is cheaper and easier to use than rival vaccines from Pfizer and Moderna and has been endorsed for use in over 50 countries and groups, including by the 27-nation EU and the World Health Organization.
 U.S. authorities are still in the process of evaluating the vaccine.

 Cavaleri said while EMA was prepared to declare a link, further study was still needed to understand why and how the phenomenon occurs.